between books and cigarettes || JJK

 You don't even need to turn around to know who it is.
 The voice is smooth, sweet, and entirely toxic.

 Serena steps up beside you, holding a glass of white wine.
-She is dressed in an elegant silk blouse that perfectly matches the sophisticated atmosphere of the faculty guests.
-She looks down at your casual denim jacket, her expression one of gentle, masking pity.
+She is dressed in an elegant silk blouse that perfectly matches the sophisticated atmosphere around you.
+She looks down at your casual denim jacket, her expression is one of pity.

 "He’s just networking," you say, keeping your voice steady as you take a sip of your drink.
 "It’s part of his career."